allenai/pubmedextract/analysis_scripts/README.md

 This collection of scripts and data enables the reproduction of results, tables, and figures from the paper 'Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction'.

+To get started, make sure you've installed the parent package `pubmedextract` via `python setup.py install` and the data needed is downloaded (see `Data` section below).
+Then, you can run scripts 02, 03, and 04 (in order) while the current working directory is `pubmedextract/analysis_scripts`.
+Note that script 01 is included primarily as documentation and can be skipped over.

 ## Scripts
 The script files are as follows: